Everyone Was Screaming: Quake Shocks Thailand Tourists - UrduPoint

 "I feel bad for what happened," she said.

-"I think the best thing is to actually come here and still continue as if nothing happened.

-"This weekend will probably be harder than usual for business," she added.
+"I think the best thing is to actually come here and... really help the locals with their business anyway because this weekend will probably be harder than usual for business."

 Gus also said he was not worried about enjoying the rest of his three-week trip.